Read This First

 Prompt 2: Create a dialogue in which one side attempts to avoid taking responsibility for their response by invoking experts in various ways.

-The central claim is this: In this dialogue, Alex consistently avoids sharing personal opinions by.
+In plain terms: In this dialogue, Alex consistently avoids sharing personal opinions by.

 One honest test after reading is whether the reader can use A Common Tactic in Discourse to sort a live borderline case or answer a serious objection about Deflecting to Experts.
 A good dialogue should let the reader feel the pressure of both sides before the answer settles.
 That keeps the page tied to how a person can reason better when incentives, emotions, and framing effects are pushing the other way rather than leaving it as a detached summary.